 What does "Patent Pending" mean?

 "Patent Pending" means that an application for a patent has been filed at the UK Intellectual Property Office (previously known as the Patent Office).
 It is the same as "Patent Applied For."
 There are laws preventing people using these phrases if it is not true.
 These phrases do not mean that the patent has been granted nor does it mean that it will be granted.
-A filed patent application prevents anyone globally from filing an application for the same thing.

 How long does a patent last?